ADHD Comorbidity: An Overview of Dual Diagnoses

 - Tourette’s, Dyslexia, ODD and other disorders are more common among ADHD people than among the general population.

-How do you know what to treat first?
+How do you know which comorbid condition to treat first?

 Make sure that everybody knows what everybody else is doing.
 If you are seeing a psychiatrist and a neurologist, make sure that both doctors are aware of what the other is doing, and that they are especially aware of which medications are being prescribed.
 You will have to be the line of communication here — doctors tend to have these ego-based turf battles which sometimes don’t permit adequate communications.

-Some people seem to collect diagnoses.
+Some people seem to collect comorbid diagnoses.
 What is behind that?

 There are a couple of reasons why this happens.
 For one thing, it seems that many disorders travel in groups.
 Depression and ADHD, for example, very often appear together.
 It is possible that after some time in therapy, the patient would have a list of various things for which they had been treated.